fredericbarthelet/blog-theodo-article-demo/readme.md

 Ideally, a developper of the technical team should lead the demonstration.
 * Scrum master may struggle preparing the working environment for the demonstration
-* Architects might not be aware of the full range of the features developped during the sprint, as they are commited to multiple project at once
+* Architects might not be aware of the full range of the features developped during the sprint, as they are commited to multiple projects at once

 You may also offer any of the stakeholder to run the presentation.
 The demonstration shall not turn into a user feedback, but it will consequently increase interest of your stakeholder into your product.
-Especially if they are not themselves among the final users of the product.
+Especially if they are not themselves among the final users of the product. - Reformuler.
+Rappel au sponsor de la review de la semaine dernière.
+Pourquoi se servir de cette feinte

 ### How to present ?